-Han Kun has over 700 lawyers in Greater China, with over 20 (including partners) working in the Hong Kong office.
+Han Kun Hong Kong has about 22 lawyers, including seven partners.
 Many of them are qualified to practise in multiple jurisdictions and can speak English, Chinese, Japanese or Korean.
-The firm looks to hire five Hong Kong trainees each year.
+The firm offers about 14 internships over the winter and summer.
+Of these interns, it hires two Hong Kong trainees each year.
 Interestingly, there are no seat rotations during the training contract, with trainees spending two years in either the corporate, commercial or litigation departments.
 Partners and senior lawyers supervise and provide feedback to trainees.
 Han Kun also holds exchange programmes with overseas law firms, providing lawyers with opportunities to “grow and learn”.
 There are plans to resume the firm’s in-house secondment programme to Beijing or Shanghai.

 The office is housed in The Landmark’s Edinburgh Tower, one of the most prestigious buildings in Hong Kong’s Central business district.
 The Landmark Mandarin Oriental Hotel is located on the lower floors.
 Han Kun occupies half of 39/F, sharing office space with other firms on the same floor.
 There’s a pantry where staff relax away from their desks and catch-up for a chit-chat over lunch.

-Han Kun has been running a scholarship for over ten years to support students hoping to make it as lawyers in mainland China.
+The firm takes its social responsibility seriously.
+It serves as a sponsor of the ‘Broken-winged Angels’ project, which seeks to provide treatment to children with congenital hand defects.
+Further, Han Kun has been running a scholarship for over ten years to support students hoping to make it as lawyers in mainland China.
 It also offers staff a ‘Growth Fund’ which is a 0% interest rate loan to cover things like accommodation or overseas study costs.